jkitzes/macroeco/doc/tutorial_macroeco.rst

 A community with 30 species following this logseries distribution is expected to have 15 species with one individual.

 The `models` subpackage also contains objects known as `Curves`.
 These consist of macroecological curves such as species area relationships (SAR)s and endemic area relationships (EAR)s.
-Currently, there are 4 implemented curves
+Currently, there are 4 implemented curves (:doc:`models`)

-* Power law curve
+1. Power law curve
-* Maximum Entropy Theory of Ecology (METE) SAR/EAR with direct upscaling and downscaling
+2. Maximum Entropy Theory of Ecology (METE) SAR with direct upscaling and downscaling
-* METE SAR with iterative upscaling and downscaling
+3. METE SAR with iterative upscaling and downscaling
+4. METE endemics area relationship (EAR)

 The METE SAR is a particular SAR that is described at length in the book **Maximum Entropy and Ecology: A Theory of Abundance, Distribution, and Energetics** by John Harte.
 It can be used to upscale and downscale species richness given knowledge of the total number of species (`S`) and the total number of individual (`N`) at some base area.